pettersand/builder/devlog.md

 Landed on using an event bus, which worked perfectly.
 Though is something I have not yet used, so unsure if this is poor design.

+In summary: Everything is now functional on the frontend concerning tracking the save state of the program, prompting the user to save or discard changes in the event of creating a new program, or when opening an existing program from the database.

 ## Worked On:
 1. Fixing circular dependencies
     - Lots of tinkering, trial and error